Most popular package

 How long does the appointment take?

-Thirty minutes from start to finish.
-Your Health Adviser performs the on-the-day checks, takes your blood sample, and discusses your in-clinic results within the appointment window.
+Around 30 minutes from start to finish.
+Your Health Adviser performs the in-clinic checks (including the 12-lead ECG and urinalysis), takes your blood sample, and talks through your in-clinic results within the appointment window.

 When will I get my blood results?

 Within 2–5 working days.
-You receive a detailed report covering all 43 blood markers, with clear explanations and any follow-up recommendations.
+You receive a detailed report covering every marker in your panel, with clear explanations and guidance on when GP follow-up may be appropriate.

 Who reviews my results?